Risk-consistency of cross-validation with lasso-type procedures: Main results

-While $\mu_n$ is a measure on $\mathbb{R}^{p+1}$ indexing with $n$ is more natural than indexing with $p$ given that our results include $p_n$ increasing with $n$. \autoref{cond:Orlicz} is a common moment condition \citep{GreenshteinRitov2004,NardiRinaldo2008a,bartlett2012} for showing risk consistency of the lasso-type methods in high dimensional settings.
-When necessary, and with some abuse of notation, we refer to this upper bounding constant for a given sequence of distributions as $C_{\F}$.
-Note that we do not assume the design is either Gaussian or independent.
+While $\mu_n$ is a measure on $\mathbb{R}^{p}$ indexing with $n$ is more natural than indexing with $p$ given that our results include $p_n$ increasing with $n$. \autoref{cond:Orlicz} is a common moment condition \citep*{GreenshteinRitov2004,NardiRinaldo2008a,bartlett2012} for showing risk consistency of lasso-type methods in high dimensional settings.